 The Youthful Defiance of the New Guard

 The look worked by offering a playful, slightly rebellious alternative to the night’s heavy, floor-sweeping goddess gowns.
-Miu Miu’s signature focus on subverted retro glamour felt fresh and perfectly calibrated for a modern, informed audience, proving that high art can possess a dry sense of humor without losing its high-fashion integrity.
+Miu Miu’s signature focus on subverted retro glamour felt fresh and perfectly calibrated for a modern, informed audience, proving that high art can possess all the things a great garment should have desire, glamour and charm without losing its high-fashion integrity.

 The Crystalline Skeleton: EJAE in Swarovski